-At that same ceremony, Susan Jung and Priscilla Trescott were officially named leaders of the new program.
-To become Stephen Leaders, Susan and Priscilla had to successfully complete a rigorous 50-hour specialized training for leaders.
+At that same ceremony, Susan Jung was officially named leader of the new program.
+To become Stephen Leaders, Susan had to successfully complete a rigorous 50-hour specialized training for leaders.
 This training qualifies Susan and Priscilla to oversee the program (along with Mother Liz) and to train other Stephen Ministers.
-Both Susan and Priscilla have also completed the 50 hour Stephen Ministry program twice and have served as Stephen Ministers at other Episcopal churches.
+Susan has also completed the 50 hour Stephen Ministry program twice and has served as Stephen Ministers at other Episcopal churches.

 This ceremony also officially launches the Stephen Ministry program at St. Matt’s.
-Ted, Susan, and Priscilla are now available to offer the distinctively Christian care giving they have learned to the members of St. Matthew’s.
+Ted and Susan are now available to offer the distinctively Christian care giving they have learned to the members of St. Matthew’s.

 The Stephen Minister will meet with the hurting person once a week for about an hour.
 During this time, the Stephen Minister listens to the care receiver without judgement or a “fix it” mentality.
 Ours is a process-oriented form of care and support.
 We walk alongside you as you move through tough times.
 We take a vow to God to keep the relationship and anything said completely confidential.
 All Stephen Ministers are paired with care receivers of the same gender.
 Our services are available only to those 18 or over.

-Should you be interested or if you know of someone who may benefit from having a Stephen Minister, please contact Mother Lizor Priscilla Trescott.
+Should you be interested or if you know of someone who may benefit from having a Stephen Minister, please contact Mother Liz.

 Is Stephen Ministry Part of Your Walk?